finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

 # **getHoldingsAdjustment**
 > HoldingsAdjustment getHoldingsAdjustment(scope, code, effectiveAt, asAt)

-Get holding adjustment
+Get holdings adjustment

-Get a holdings adjustment for a transaction portfolio at a specific effective time.
-A holdings adjustment definition will only be returned if one exists for the specified effective time
+Get a holdings adjustment made to a transaction portfolio at a specific effectiveAt datetime.
+Note that a  holdings adjustment will only be returned if one exists for the specified effectiveAt datetime.

 ### Example
 ```java